siyuan-note/user-guide-en_US/Markdown User Guide/Markdown Basic Syntax_20200924085905-kxykwln.sy.md

    {: id="20200924090224-wsyuuyh"}
 {: id="20200924090334-2falxhs"}

 2. In traditional Chinese typesetting, there is a habit of "blank two spaces" at the beginning of a paragraph.
 You can use full-width spaces `　` or HTML entities `&emsp;`.
-It is recommended not to leave two spaces in the layout of articles in the field of science and technology.
+It is recommended not to leave two spaces in the typeset of articles in the field of science and technology.
 {: id="20200924090224-4olt2y3"}

 ## Break